peak-gao/code-notes/js-basics-short-notes.md

         foo( 2 ); // 4
         ```
     - The RHS reference for b cannot be resolved inside the function foo, but it can be resolved in the Scope surrounding it (in this case, the global)
-    - So, revisiting the conversations between Engine and Scope, we'd overhear:

-          Engine: "Hey, Scope of foo, ever heard of b?
-Got an RHS reference for it."
-          Scope: "Nope, never heard of it.
-Go fish."
-          Engine: "Hey, Scope outside of foo, oh you're the global Scope, ok cool.
-Ever heard of b?
-Got an RHS reference for it."
-          Scope: "Yep, sure have.
-Here ya go."
     - The **simple rules for traversing nested Scope**:
         - Engine starts at the currently executing Scope, looks for the variable there, then if not found, keeps going up one level, and so on
         - If the outermost global scope is reached, the search stops, whether it finds the variable or not